UPDATE! We are pleased to announce that the Main Venue shall be at

 Amina has been a teacher in the subject of Speech & Drama for over 25 years, in both the Public and Private sectors; a Head of Department at an international school, managing teachers of Art, Music and Drama (ranging from Pre-school to Secondary), and a Head of House; as well as a teacher for Trinity College London examinations with many successful candidates (Full Biog)

 Roshini is a Founding Partner and Manager of LOA Centre.
-With over 12 years of experience in corporate training, she has conducted training sessions in over 10 countries, focusing on business presentations, customer service and communication.
+With over 18 years of experience in corporate training, she has conducted training sessions in over 10 countries in APAC, Australia, Middle East and the USA, focusing on business presentations, customer service and communication.

 Her clients vary from interns to senior managers, senior lecturers to associate professors.
 Her goal in life is to help people live more fulfilled lives.
 Prior to this, she has worked in Corporate Marketing Communications for over 7 years.
 Roshini brings energy and enthusiasm to all her classes and attendees rave about the high level of engagement and effectiveness in her sessions.
 (Full Biog)